carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 There are many possible uses of Machine Learning in a GLAM context.
 These can range from projects with a relatively limited scope to ambitious “end-to-end” applications of Machine Learning across core infrastructure.

 It is important that you have a clear idea of what your goal is in applying Machine Learning.
-This could be a relatively open-ended goal of ‘exploring what might be possible' but sometimes you will have a much more concrete outcome you are hoping to achieve.
+This could be a relatively open-ended goal of ‘exploring what might be possible but sometimes you will have a much more concrete outcome you are hoping to achieve.

 ![Illustration of a business problem](../fig/05-business-use-ocr.png)